AstarNetwork/astar-docs/docs/learn/governance/index.md

   * In case no eligible proposal exists for the given round's track preference, the other track will be used instead if a proposal exists.

 * Once a proposal is upgraded into a referendum, the token holders can vote on it during the `Voting Period`.
 In order for the referendum to pass, a certain quorum must be achieved before the `Voting Period` ends.
-* If the referendum passes, the proposal will be executed on-chain after the `Enactment Period` has passed.
+* If the referendum passes, the proposal will be executed onchain after the `Enactment Period` has passed.
 This is a _delay execution_ mechanism, allowing the token holders to prepare for the changes.
 * Conviction voting allows the token holder to amplify their vote by _locking_ their tokens for a certain period of time.
 The longer the lock period, the more _weight_ the vote has.
 E.g. voting with **1000 tokens** with conviction factor **3** will be equivalent to voting with **3000 tokens** but the tokens will be locked for a greater period of time compared to voting with conviction factor **1**.

 * In case the voter's vote corresponds to the _winning_ side, their tokens will be _locked_ for a certain period of time.
 Otherwise the tokens will be _unlocked_ immediately.
 Tokens never leave the voter's account, they just cannot be transferred or used to e.g. pay transaction fees.